Skip to main content

 • Event Location - There are several options for location, including private online event/webinar.

-• Overview (short description)
+• Overview (Short Description)

 • Logo

-• Primary Details (long description) - On the frontend, this content will be displayed on the left side of the event page.
+• Primary Details (Long Description) - On the frontend, this content will be displayed on the left side of the event page.

-• Post Registration (additional details) - This content will be displayed after the user submits their event registration.
+• Post Registration (Additional Details) - This content will be displayed after the user submits their event registration.

 • Budgeted Attendance